jlorys/SQL-Server-sqls/README.md

 --UNION will delete duplicates

---cross apply and outer apply can be used with table functions Select D.DepartmentName, E.Name, E.Gender, E.Salary from Department D
+--cross apply and outer apply can be used with table functions SELECT D.DepartmentName, E.Name, E.Gender, E.Salary FROM Department D
-Cross Apply fn_GetEmployeesByDepartmentId(D.Id) E
+CROSS Apply fn_GetEmployeesByDepartmentId(D.Id) E

 --cross apply is like join and outer apply is like left join